I am a

 The Training Program

-The Strength athlete can then download the desired program to his or her Calendar & workout log, ready to start the program where the sessions are logged on the Strength athlete’s mobile phone.
+The strength athlete can then download the desired program to their Calendar & Workout log, ready to start the program where the sessions are logged on the strength athlete’s mobile phone.

 Newsfeed